amete/PracticalMachineLearningAssignment/README.md

 * project_writeup.Rhtml
 * run_analysis.R

 The *project_writeup.Rhtml* contains the analysis and the associated text that explains things.
 This is compiled into an HTML file called *project_writeup.html* and the figures are placed under the folder *figure/*.
 A lighter *R* script, named *run_analysis.R*, is also provided, which performs the same analysis and can be run by simply sourcing it.

+This project is published at:

 [https://amete.github.io/PracticalMachineLearningAssignment/project_writeup.html](https://amete.github.io/PracticalMachineLearningAssignment/project_writeup.html)